Contact Lens Care

-There’s an overriding assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
+There’s an general assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
 Because of this, children are mostly prescribed glasses instead of contact lenses.
 In fact, this isn’t the case, as there are actually no real age restrictions on contact lenses.

 Are contact lenses safe for my child?